kcelestinomaria/kcelestinomaria/README.md

 I run a tokenization startup -> I’ll probably tokenize your fridge.
 Yes, *your* fridge.
 If you know what that means, we’re already friends.

-Also...
-I really like soda.
-Like *really really* like soda. 🥤

 ---

-🤝 Let’s Be Internet Friends & Build Great Stuff Together
+🤝 Let’s Be Friends & Build Great Stuff Together